playframework/playframework/documentation/manual/working/commonGuide/configuration/WsSSL.md

 [[Play WS|ScalaWS]] allows you to set up HTTPS completely from a configuration file, without the need to write code.
 It does this by layering the Java Secure Socket Extension (JSSE) with a configuration layer and with reasonable defaults.

-JDK 1.8 contains an implementation of JSSE which is [significantly more advanced](https://docs.oracle.com/javase/8/docs/technotes/guides/security/enhancements-8.html) than previous versions, and should be used if security is a priority.

-> **NOTE**: It is highly recommended (if not required) to use WS SSL with the unlimited strength java cryptography extension.
-You can download the policy files from Oracle's website at [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 ## Table of Contents

 The Play WS configuration is based on [Typesafe SSLConfig](https://lightbend.github.io/ssl-config).